brandontor/brandontor/README.md

 - Open to collaborating with other Developers :handshake:

 2022 Goals:muscle::
-- Contribute to Open source
-- Land my first Non-internship developer job
 - Join a Jiu-Jitsu school

 ### :zap: Fun facts about me:

-I am a Part Time Dungeon Master :mage:, Tolkien Lover, and I am interested in Crypto and would like to break into blockchain developments in the future.
+I am a Part Time Dungeon Master :mage:, and Tolkien Lover.